-If you are under 18 years of age when you start at Bradford College, or if you would prefer the convenience, Bradford College will arrange an airport pick-up for you for a cost of AUD120.
-To arrange an airport pick-up, contact your representative if they organised your enrolment for you or contact Mrs Debbie Armstrong at: debbie.armstrong@adelaide.edu.au with your full name, the program you are enrolled in, arrival date, flight number and time and we will send you the confirmation of your airport pick-up.
+If you are Under 18 years of age when you start at Bradford College, or if you would prefer the convenience, Bradford College will arrange an airport pick-up for you for a cost of AUD130.
+To arrange an airport pick-up, contact your representative if they organised your enrolment for you or contact Ms Debbie Armstrong: Manager Student Services (Accommodation & Administration) - debbie.armstrong@adelaide.edu.au - with your full name, the program you are enrolled in, arrival date, flight number and time and we will send you the confirmation of your airport pick-up.